arpansdhr/Flowchart/README.md

-This React app is a flowchart editor built using ReactFlow, a library for building interactive node-based graphs.
+This React App is a flowchart editor built using ReactFlow, a library for building interactive node-based graphs.
 Here's a breakdown of the techniques and libraries used:

 1. React: The entire application is built using React, a JavaScript library for building user interfaces.